Opportunities Don’t Last.

 Investment in real estate was another method of investing.
 However, I did not know that sometime in the future, this would lead to a new career.

-For instance, over the last six years, I have used my investment real estate to build and grow a small entrepreneurial investment real estate business.
+For instance, I have used my investment in real estate over the last six years to build and grow a small entrepreneurial investment real estate business.

 Remember to learn from Wayne and know that no matter how much you think you are valued, you are still an employee; the employer’s door will hit you in the rear end at some point.